Create Excel workbooks with refreshable Power BI data

-- Row-level security (RLS) is supported for Analyze in Excel.
-RLS is enforced at the data-model level, and is always applied to all users who access data in the report.
-Read more about row-level security.
+- Row-level security (RLS) and object-level security (OLS) are supported for Analyze in Excel and Export with Live Connection.
+RLS is enforced at the data-model level while OLS is enforced at the table or column level and both security layers apply to all users who access data in a specific Power BI report.
+Read more about row-level security and object-level security.

-- Only Power BI datasets that use Import mode preserve hierarchies in Analyze in Excel workbooks.
-Power BI datasets that are built on DirectQuery or composite models don't retain their hierarchies when you use Analyze in Excel.
+- For Analyze in Excel, only Power BI semantic models that use Import mode preserve hierarchies in the PivotTable Fields in the Excel workbook.
+Power BI semantic models that are built on DirectQuery or composite models don't retain their hierarchies when you use Analyze in Excel.

 - You might see an error message if the data is larger than 2 GB.
 In that case, either reduce the amount of data, for example by applying filters, or use the XMLA endpoint.
 For more information, see XMLA endpoint.

-- Analyze in Excel might not work as expected if field parameters are used in the underlying Power BI dataset.
+- Analyze in Excel might not work as expected if field parameters are used in the underlying Power BI semantic model.